 Volunteer and Visitor Lab Use

 As a leading research university, Northwestern University enjoys various kinds of resources to which persons who are not members of the University community seek access.
-Insofar as possible, and consistent with the University's primary responsibility to its students, faculty, and staff, the University makes such resources available to qualified members of the local community (many of whom, such as students from other institutions, serve as volunteers in University facilities) as well as researchers from the larger national and international academic communities.
+Insofar as possible, and consistent with the University's primary responsibility to its students, faculty, and staff, the University makes such resources available to qualified members of the local community (many of whom, such as students from other institutions, serve as volunteers or interns in University facilities) as well as researchers from the larger national and international academic communities.

 The agreement covers situations in which persons who are not formally associated with the University visit Northwestern laboratories and/or participate in activities there.
 Volunteers and visitors are defined as persons who have no formal affiliation with the University such as formal faculty, staff, research, or visiting scholar appointments or who are not enrolled in a formal degree or non-degree program sponsored by the University.
 Non-degree programs include the National High School Institute, the Center for Talent Development and the College Preparatory Program.

 Hang this up in your lab for a quick reference guide on what to do if someone gets injured.